johancilliers22/COMP3022-Data-Visualisation-Project/vast-mc1-vis/docs/COMP3022Report.md

     *   **Map Color Palette Rationale:** `[The choice of color palette for the map aims for perceptual clarity and effectiveness.
 For damage severity, a sequential scheme (e.g., yellow-orange-red) is used, which is generally good for ordered data.
 For uncertainty, opacity is the primary visual variable: areas with higher certainty (narrower CIs, more reliable data) are more opaque, while areas with lower certainty are more transparent (value-suppressing).
 This ensures that users are less likely to draw strong conclusions from uncertain data.
 If a bivariate scheme is explored, it would combine a sequential color for damage with a lightness/saturation variation for uncertainty.
 Color-blind friendliness should be considered in palette selection, referring to tools like ColorBrewer.]`
 *   **Rationale for Each Chart/View (and how they address analytical tasks):**
     *   **Interactive Damage Map (`EarthquakeMap.jsx`):** (Addresses Tasks 1 & 2)
-        *   Provides the primary spatial overview of damage severity and uncertainty across St. Himark's 19 neighborhoods.
-        *   Uses choropleth encoding for damage (color intensity) and uncertainty (opacity).
-        *   Tooltips offer detailed metrics (damage value, CI, certainty score, report count).
+        *   Provides the primary spatial overview.
+Choropleth encoding (color intensity) maps to damage severity, allowing rapid identification of hotspots.
+Uncertainty is encoded via opacity (value-suppressing).
+Tooltips offer detailed metrics (MAP, CI, certainty score, report count).
-        *   Allows users to quickly identify hotspots, compare regions, and understand the spatial distribution of reliable vs. unreliable information.
+        *   Essential for comparing neighborhood conditions and assessing report reliability spatially.
     *   **Timeline Controls & Event Markers (`TimeControls.jsx`):** (Addresses Task 3)
-        *   Enables users to navigate through time, updating all linked visualizations dynamically.
-        *   Playback controls allow for animated temporal exploration.
-        *   Event markers (if data supports, e.g., for aftershocks) highlight significant occurrences.
+        *   Enables temporal exploration.
+Dragging the slider or using playback controls updates all linked views, revealing how damage and uncertainty evolve.
     *   **Damage Category Comparison Chart (Bar Chart, via `VegaChart.jsx`):** (Addresses Tasks 1 & 3)
-        *   Displays average damage levels across all infrastructure categories for the selected time point.
+        *   Shows average damage across categories at the selected time using `category_summary_aggregated.json`.
+Helps identify the most impacted infrastructure types.
-        *   Helps identify which types of infrastructure are most affected city-wide or within a selected region, and how this profile changes over time.
     *   **Neighborhoods & Categories Damage Heatmap (`VegaChart.jsx`):** (Addresses Tasks 1 & 3)
-        *   Offers a dense, matrix-like overview of damage levels for every neighborhood (rows) across all damage categories (columns) over the entire event duration (or selected time window).
-        *   Facilitates the identification of spatio-temporal patterns, correlations (e.g., if power outages consistently co-occur with communication issues in certain areas), and areas with persistently high damage in specific categories.
-Areas with insufficient data for BSTS modeling are shown with zero modeled damage to reflect sparsity.
+        *   Uses `all_summary_processed.csv` data.
+Provides a dense overview of damage (`map` value) for all location-category pairs over time.
+Facilitates identification of spatio-temporal patterns and correlations.
+Explicitly visualizes areas/times with insufficient data (shown as 0 modeled damage).
     *   **Damage Forecast Over Time Chart (`ForecastChart.jsx` or similar ECharts line chart):** (Addresses Tasks 2 & 3)
-        *   Displays historical damage trends (MAP estimates) and, if applicable, forecasted damage for selected neighborhoods/categories.
-        *   Crucially includes confidence bands (CIs) to visualize the uncertainty associated with these estimates and forecasts over time.
+        *   Uses time-series data from `all_summary_processed.csv`.
+Displays historical MAP trends and crucial uncertainty information via shaded credible interval bands (CIs).
     *   **Insights Panel (`InsightsPanel.jsx`):** (Addresses Tasks 1, 2, & 3)
-        *   Provides dynamic, textual summaries and highlights of the current situation based on filtered data and selected time (e.g., most affected area, top damage category, overall data certainty levels).
-        *   Aids in quick interpretation and decision-making by flagging critical information.
+        *   Generates dynamic textual summaries (e.g., highest damage area, most reliable reports) based on current data state, aiding quick interpretation.
 *   **Coordination and Linking:** All views are tightly coupled.
 Selecting a time on the timeline updates the map, bar charts, and heatmap.
 Clicking a neighborhood on the map filters the forecast chart and updates the statistics panel.
 This synchronized interaction model is crucial for integrated multi-faceted analysis, allowing users to seamlessly explore relationships between spatial, temporal, and categorical aspects of the data.

 ### 2.4 System Interface Design